+- the boiler

+- the wall bracket

+- template

-- The fixing jig and wall bracket - Template - An accessories pack containing appliance service connections and washers - The instruction pack containing the installation & servicing instructions, user instructions, Benchmark logbook, guarantee registration card, and a 3-amp fuse
+- an accessories pack containing appliance service connections and washers

+- the instruction pack containing the installation & servicing instructions, user instructions, Benchmark logbook, guarantee registration card and a 3-amp fuse.

-4.3 UNPACKING (fig. 6A)
+4.3 UNPACKING (see fig. 6)

-At the top of the carton pull both sides open - do not use a knife - unfold the rest of the carton from around the appliance, carefully remove all protective packaging from the appliance, and lay the accessories etc. to one side.
+At the top of the carton pull both sides open - do not use a knife - unfold the rest of the carton from around the appliance, carefully remove all protective packaging from the appliance and lay the accessories etc. to one side.
 Protective gloves should be used to lift the appliance, the appliance back-frame should be used for lifting points.

-4.4 PREPARATION FOR MOUNTING THE APPLI-ANCE
+4.4 PREPARATION FOR MOUNTING THE APPLIANCE (see fig. 6A)

 The appliance should be mounted on a smooth, vertical, non-combustible surface, which must be capable of supporting the full weight of the appliance.
-Care should be exercised when determining the position of the appliance with respect to hidden obstructions such as pipes, cables, etc. When the position of the appliance has been decided - using the template supplied - carefully mark the position of the combined fixing jig and wall-mounting bracket (see fig. 6) and fluehole (if applicable).
+Care should be exercised when determining the position of the appliance with respect to hidden obstructions such as pipes, cables, etc.

+When the position of the appliance has been decided - using the template supplied - carefully mark the position of the wall- mounting bracket (see fig. 6A) and flue-hole (if applicable).